 [3n]8.3.5.9 [m]Fees Imposed by Third Parties to Open a Plan

-HELOCs are exempt from RESPA’s good-faith estimate requirement.
+HELOCs are exempt from RESPA’s good-faith estimate requirement and TILA’s requirement for closed-end mortgages.
 Instead, Regulation Z requires that the early disclosures include a good faith estimate of the total fees imposed by third parties to open the account, stated as a single dollar amount or a reasonable range, listing charges such as appraisal, credit report, government agency and attorney fees.
 Even if such fees may be rebated they must be disclosed.

 This requirement covers only those fees imposed by third parties to open the plan.
 Fees imposed at the end of a plan, such as a fee to record the release a security interest, need not be disclosed.